mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 > **Fatal flaw**
 > Not compressing all available data

-These are  3 uncompressed data sources.
-At least one is always ignored:
+Specifically, there are  3 uncompressed data sources.
+Every approach ignores at least one:
  - example input grids
  - test input grids
  - private puzzles

 Instead of fixing the flaw, solvers rely on human scaffolding (augmentations, architectures and DSLs).
 This is bad: It is not scalable, is mathematically unnecessary and can backfire

+First, let's look at the fatal flaw

 ## Uncompressed data sources
 We'll explore each data source use this naive approach[^1]: